shaurya2109/pg-backend/README.md

+##PocketGrocer (pg) backend
+Thank you for your interest in our project!
+Below is some information about the main goals of this project, team members, use cases supported by the backend, as well as links to more documentation for users and developers interested in building and running our project.

+### Project Description
+Pocket Grocer is a web application that empowers individuals, as well as those living in communal living spaces, to keep track of grocery items and respective expiration dates in order to minimize their food waste.
+The 3 main operational use cases with which this application aims to help users are:
+1. Keeping track of their groceries in both the fridge and pantry
+2. Creating household "groups" in which they can add other users, and see and share the items in that household
+3. Filtering and sorting the items in their grocery inventory

+### Team members
+1. Fadel - Frontend developer
+2. Libby - Frontend developer
+3. Myka - Backend developer + Product Manager + User Testing
+4. Sophia - Backend developer + Product Manager
+5. Shaurya - General developer
+6. Tushar - General developer

 # pg-backend
 Maven based API for the Pocket Grocer application.
 The project has the folloing contents -
 1. src/main/java/pocketgrocer - contains important files like Server.java and Query.java - both of these files are essential to run the backend for pocket grocer.